-One of my favourite cookies for the holiday season is shortbread.
+One of my favorite cookies to eat and make over the holiday season is shortbread.
 My grandmother used to make these cookies every Christmas, melt in your mouth, buttery and soft.
 For this recipe, I have shown how they can be decorated using royal icing.
-I like to use gel food colouring because the liquid colouring can make the icing to runny.
-To layer the icings allow the first layer to set before adding another colour.
-Have fun decorating!
+I like to use gel food coloring as liquid coloring may make the icing too fluid.
+Happy decorating!

 Cook time: 8–10 minutes

 1½ cup icing sugar

 1 cup cornstarch

 1 vanilla bean, scrape the seed from inside the bean